Statistical Inference for Differentially Private Stochastic Gradient Descent: Introduction

 \subsection{Contributions}

-Nowadays, it is critical to quantify the confidence of the model output in the age of modern machine learning.
+Nowadays, it is crucial to quantify confidence in the model output in the era of modern machine learning.
 For example, \cite{agarwal2021deep} showed that ignoring the statistical uncertainty in deep reinforcement learning gives a false impression of scientific progress.
-While the DP-SGD algorithm is one of the most popular choices for training models on sensitive data, the statistical properties of the model output are still unknown.
+While the DP-SGD algorithm is one of the most popular choices for training models on sensitive data, the statistical properties of the model's output remain unknown.
 In this paper, we aim to combine the strength of uncertainty quantification and DP optimization.
 Specifically, the contribution of this paper can be summarized into the following parts:

 \begin{enumerate} \item Under the non-private setting, we derive the asymptotic distribution of the averaged iterates of SGD based on the {\it randomized rule}.
 When $T = kn$ and the batch size $|I_t| = m$, the asymptotic variance inflates $\{1+1/(km)\}$ times compared to the cyclic SGD in the existing literature. \item We prove the asymptotic normality of the averaged DP-SGD algorithm iterates.
-Its asymptotic variance contains three terms, corresponding to the statistical variance, the randomization variance, and the differential privacy variance, respectively. \item We proposed two methods for constructing valid confidence intervals for the DP-SGD algorithm: the plug-in method and the random scaling pivotal method.
+Its asymptotic variance contains three terms, corresponding to the statistical variance, the randomization variance, and the differential privacy variance, respectively.
+The analysis broadly accommodates most commonly used privacy definitions. \item We proposed two methods for constructing valid confidence intervals for the DP-SGD algorithm: the plug-in method and the random scaling pivotal method.
 The latter involves deriving the functional CLT based on the {\it randomized rule}, which is non-trivial and could be of independent interest. \end{enumerate}